jawahar-shazab/docs/docs/api.md

 DELETE /v1/roles/:roleId
 ```

+**Note**: This API is currently commented.

-Deletes a role from the system using its unique ID.
+This API deletes a specific role from the system using its unique `roleId`.

 ---